Lean Six Sigma- Process Improvement

 Six Sigma is data driven problem solving.
 Six Sigma's DMAIC problem solving approach is simple and logical.
 Through understanding and adhering to its simplistic nature, one can successfully solve manufacturing and service problems.

-Measure the Process: To understand and baseline the current performance of the process, the rough a set of relevant and robust measures (KPIs).
+Measure the Process: To understand and baseline the current performance of the process through a set of relevant and robust measures (KPIs).

 Analyze the Process: To find the root cause of the problem, and understand/quantify their effects on process performance.